tmcd82070/Rdistance/cran-comments.md

 ## Resubmission comments
-* Updated version of Rdistance to enhance features
+* Updated to fix issue with older versions of R. Specifically, we removed all references to `anyNA()`.
+* Vignettes included

 ## Current Version
-1.2.1
+1.2.2
-Previous version: 1.1
+Previous version: 1.2.1

 ## Test environments
 * local Windows 7 Pro, R 3.1.3